Emily Rose (actress): Early life

-Born in Renton, Washington, Rose received her Master of Fine Arts degree in Acting from UCLA in 2006.
+Born in Renton, Washington, Rose graduated from Kent View Christian High School in 1999 and received her Master of Fine Arts degree in Acting from UCLA in 2006.
 She also graduated from Vanguard University of Southern California with a degree in Theater Arts.
-She is the oldest of three children (she has a younger sister and brother) and is aunt to two nephews and a niece.
+She is the oldest of three children (she has a younger sister and brother).

 Career

 Rose appeared in the unaired fourth episode of the American television show Smith, and starred as Cass in the HBO drama John from Cincinnati.
 She played Lena Branigan on Brothers & Sisters.
 She portrayed Trish Merrick, an employee of Jennings and Rall, on the CBS drama Jericho.

 Rose performed voice acting and motion capture for the 2007 PlayStation 3 game Uncharted: Drake's Fortune as the main female character Elena Fisher, then reprised the role in Uncharted 2: Among Thieves in 2009, Uncharted 3: Drake's Deception in 2011 and Uncharted 4: A Thief's End in 2016.
 Rose played Dr. Tracy Martin in the final season of ER and guest-starred on the January 12, 2009, episode of Two and a Half Men.

-The following year, Rose began her stint in the Syfy TV series Haven, playing the main character, FBI SA Audrey Parker.
+The following year, Rose began her stint in the Syfy TV series Haven, playing the main character, FBI Special Agent Audrey Parker.
 The series ran through 2015.
 Rose's character is sent to Haven, a seemingly tranquil seaside town in Maine, to apprehend an escaped convict.
 As the story proceeds, she finds herself entrenched in a decades-long town mystery and ends up quitting the FBI and joining the Haven municipal police department to assist in ridding the town of its "Troubles", as the ongoing town mystery is called.
 The series was adapted from the Stephen King crime novel The Colorado Kid.

 In 2018, Emily portrayed FBI Special Agent Anna Jenlowe in the NCIS episode "Third Wheel".